Boboy Garrovillo

-Jose Teves Garrovillo Jr. (born October 10, 1951), better known as Boboy Garrovillo, is a Filipino actor and musician.
-He is known as one of the members of the popular musical trio Apo Hiking Society along with Danny Javier and Jim Paredes.
+Jose Teves Garrovillo Jr. (born October 10, 1951), professionally known as Boboy Garrovillo, is a Filipino actor and musician.
+He is known as one of the members of the musical trio Apo Hiking Society along with Danny Javier and Jim Paredes.
 He is also regarded as one of the pillars and icons of Original Pilipino Music (OPM).

 Personal life

 Garrovillo was born in Dipolog, Zamboanga del Norte to Jose Garrovillo Sr. and Paulita Teves, sister of Senator Lorenzo Teves and aunt of the former Secretary of Finance, Margarito Teves.
 He is married to Elizabeth "Bong" Agcaoili and they have two sons, Alfonso and Antonio.
 Just like his fellow APO bandmates, he went to study at Ateneo de Manila high school.
 In college, he took an economics course at the Ateneo de Manila University.